 As an option, the PDU Session related information indicates which QoS flow is used for MBS Session.

 If the source gNB is enhanced, TMGIs and associated <QFI, QoS profile> are included too.

+NOTE: Before switching happens, the source gNB may already be aware of MBS related configurations in target side although it is not mandatory to make such assumption.
+In this case, source gNB may not only reply on UE measurement report to determine whether target side is enhanced or legacy.

 3. Target gNB (enhanced) to source gNB: Xn Handover Response (Handover Command (Multicast Resource Info)).